1395 Days Without Red | Projections

 The Whitworth, Manchester

-MIF has an inspirational forerunner in commissioning organisation Artangel.
-For MIF11 the two organisations worked with artists Anri Sala and Šejla Kamerić who created 1395 Days Without Red, two powerful films about the siege of Sarajevo.
-Atmospheric and haunting, the films follow a young woman as she moves through the city, while an orchestra rehearsing Tchaikovsky’s 6th Symphony, the Pathétique provides an aural backdrop.
-Audiences at the Whitworth Art Gallery watched, transfixed, as this beautiful woman ran for her life through the war ravaged streets.
+MIF has an inspirational forerunner in the shape of commissioning organisation Artangel.
+For MIF11, the two organisations worked with artists Anri Sala and Šejla Kamerić – the pair created 1395 Days Without Red, two powerful films about the siege of Sarajevo.
+Atmospheric and haunting, the films follow a young woman as she moves through the city, while an orchestra rehearsing Tchaikovsky’s Sixth Symphony, the ‘Pathétique’, provides an aural backdrop.
+Audiences at the Whitworth watched transfixed as this beautiful woman ran for her life through the war-ravaged streets.

-Projections produced by Artangel, Whitworth Art Gallery & Manchester International Festival.
+Projections produced by Artangel, the Whitworth and Manchester International Festival.

 The Artangel Collection is supported by the National Lottery through Arts Council England and the Esmée Fairbairn Foundation.